spacestation13/aseprite-dmi/README.md

 > [!NOTE]
-> This project is no longer maintained by the original creator, and has been taken under stewardship of the SS13 org to provide small updates and allow for community support.
+> This project has been taken under stewardship of the SS13 org to provide updates and allow for community support, as the original creator is no longer maintaining it.

 # DMI Editor for Aseprite